-The Islands Trust Area is situated within the territories of the Coast Salish Peoples and sits at the centre of the many gathering places and villages of these strong and vibrant First Nations.
+The Islands Trust Area is situated within Coast Salish Territory and sits at the centre of the many gathering places and villages of these strong and vibrant First Nations.

 Islands Trust Council will strive to create opportunities for knowledge-sharing and understanding as people come together to preserve and protect the special nature of the islands within the Salish Sea.